 City Attorney Office

-The City of Surprise’s legal department is established by Chapter 2, Article III, Section 142 of the Surprise Municipal Code and consists of a Civil and Criminal Division, which both operate under the guidance of the City Attorney.
+The City of Surprise’s legal department is established by Chapter 2, Article III, Section 142 of the Surprise Municipal Code and consists of a Civil, Criminal, and Risk Management Division, which operate under the guidance of the City Attorney.
 The City Attorney is appointed by City Council and serves as chief legal officer for the City.
 The current City Attorney is Robert Wingo, who has served in this capacity since October 2015, after having served as Chief Deputy Attorney for the City since December 2013.

 The Civil Division is responsible for providing advisory and transactional legal support and advice, which included preparing opinions, contracts, deeds, ordinances, and resolution.
 The Division also coordinates or litigates the defense of the City against civil actions brought in both federal and state courts and agencies.